objectionary/news.eolang.org/_posts/2024/04/2024-04-26-bye-bye-bool.md

 ---
 After the [previous](https://news.eolang.org/2024-04-16-release-0-36-0.html) blog post, one of the followers brought an interesting suggestion in our Telegram [chat](https://t.me/eolang_org) (join it btw).
-He proposed getting rid of the object `bool` and making `if` an object not an atom.
+He proposed getting rid of the object `bool` and making `if` an object, not an atom.
 And it was quite interesting.
 So we made a new [release](https://github.com/objectionary/eo/releases/tag/0.37.0) where we followed our follower's proposal.